osacr6/cosmosDB/README.md

 Querys
 ```
+SELECT * FROM videoJuegos
-SELECT * FROM videoJuegos v WHERE v.Año = "2022"
+SELECT * FROM videoJuegos vj WHERE vj.Plataforma = "Wii"

-SELECT c.givenName
-    FROM Families f
-    JOIN c IN f.children
-    WHERE f.id = 'WakefieldFamily'
-    ORDER BY f.address.city ASC

 ```